gargpriyank/IBM-Edge-Workshop/README.md

 that needs to be closer to the source of the action where distributed systems technology interacts with the physical world.
 Although it may interact with a centralized cloud, edge computing doesn’t need contact with a centralized cloud.

+## Content

+This repository contains the terraform code to provision Red Hat OpenShift Classic cluster, IBM Cloudant database, IBM Event Streams (Kafka), Bare Metal Server, Virtual Server, IBM Cloudant database, and IBM Event Streams (enable_event_streams_service).
+This repository will deploy the IBM Edge Application Manager and provide the guidance to deploy edge application.

+Below is the typical network architecture of the IBM Edge components produced by this repository code.

 ![Network Architecture](https://github.com/gargpriyank/iac-ibm-openshift-ieam/blob/main/images/NetworkArchitecture.png)

 ## Provision OpenShift Classic cluster

-This directory contains the terraform code to provision Red Hat OpenShift Classic, IBM Cloudant database, IBM Event Streams (Kafka), Bare Metal
-Server and Virtual Server.
-This code provides the flexibility to keep IBM Cloudant database (enable_db_service) and IBM Event Streams (enable_event_streams_service) optional and can be set as false to not to provision it.

 - [General Requirements](#general-requirements)
 - [How to use with Terraform](#how-to-use-with-terraform)